DrWilliamsSteven/react-weather-app/README.md

-#Under constructions
+#React template

-This is a basic react app.
+This is a basic react app template.

 Project for Udemy React course.